 It doesn’t have to be fancy.
 Just use some everyday items like stones, plants, and sticks to create a maze within the tank.
 At the end of the maze, place a healthy turtle snack so that your pet is enticed to complete the journey.

 Treats from Wardley are a healthy option as they’re low in fat and high in vitamins.
-These are particularly fortified with the nutrients needed for healthy eyes and shell.
+These are particularly fortified with the nutrients needed for healthy eyes and shells.

 Watching the turtle stray through the obstacles is quite amusing to watch for owners too.
 Just make sure you don’t go overboard with treats.